OPINION

 [DEFENSE COUNSEL]: I was just trying to make it as specific as I can.

 [THE COURT]: Are you talking about one person or the other person?
+[DEFENSE COUNSEL]: Both.

 [THE COURT]: It’s multiplicitous the way you’ve asked it.
 And I must sustain the objection.

 [DEFENSE COUNSEL]: Did the confidential informant participate in the June 6th, 1994 criminal activity at 5008 Geddes?
+[PROSECUTOR]: I object, Your Honor, again.
+Well, first оff, that’s not specific by the term participate.

-And I would further submit, Your Honor, that—well, if I could take the—
+And I would further submit, Your Hon- or, that — well, if I could take the—

 [THE COURT]: I will narrow it down myself.
-If he intends to ask whether the confidential informant was present at the time of the discovery of the narcotics, I would permit him to ask that question.
+If he intends to ask whether the confidential informant was present at the time of the discоvery of the narcotics, I would permit him to ask that question.

 [DEFENSE COUNSEL]: That’s what I was getting at.